 A well-done blog is one of the best marketing tools you've got.
 The only thing that will render it useless is if you don't know what you're doing with a camera in your hands!
 As with everything I write about - you've got to have the skill set.

 Your website is about what you sell, your products and your services.
 Your blog is about what's in your heart.
-A good blog gives you the opportunity to go off track a little and be involved in your community.
+An excellent blog gives you the opportunity to go off track a little and be involved in your community.
 There are very few things with this strong a potential to help you build brand awareness.
 This is all about working to establish yourself as the photography expert in your community.
 It's a soft-sell approach, without getting in anybody's face.

-Here's a great example - everybody has a few favorite restaurants, pizza places etc. Start with a visit to one of your favorites and shoot an environmental portrait (wide angle) of one of the staff in the restaurant.
+Here's a great example - everybody has a few favorite restaurants, pizza places, etc. Start with a visit to one of your favorites and shoot an environmental portrait (wide angle) of one of the staff in the restaurant.
 Maybe it's the chef in the kitchen or the host/hostess, a waiter or waitress or the manager.
-The point is, you're going to pick somebody who's added something to your life in your community, even it's just inches to your waistline!
+The point is, you're going to pick somebody who's added something to your life in your community, even it's inches to your waistline!

 Next, do a short write up: 50-150 words is plenty.
 Talk about one of your favorite dishes and include a link to the restaurant's website or if they don't have a website, give their address.
 This is about recognizing one of the places in your community and why you like to go there.
 It's about sharing your experiences.

 Having trouble understanding environmental portraiture?
 It was one of the legendary Don Blair's favorites.
 He'd shoot with Hasselblad's 30mm fisheye and pull in as much of the subject's environment as he could.
-Here are a few examples I pulled off of Google when typing in "Environmental Portraits".
-Click on any image and you can find out more about the artist and how the image was used.
+Here are a few examples I pulled off of Google when typing in "Environmental Portraits."
+Click on any image, and you can find out more about the artist and how the image was used.

 Now, let's pull the concept together with a marketing plan.